smooth-loader/smooth-loader/README.md

 - ✅ Very small package
 - ✅ Loads images with IMG tag and backgrounds
 - ✅ Loads images with a smooth fade in animation
-- ❔ Package for Vue 3 (coming soon...)
+- ❔ Package for Vue 3 (coming soon in January 2022)

 # ✍️ Usage